AshitMilne/Planet-III/semper-idem/Peridot/Arete.md

 In this world, the elite have grown dependent on their *machina animus*.
 They live in a state of privilege becoming ever more infantile and delinquent.
 The delegation of work, entrenched and layered, they remain blithely unaware of its fragility; it's not so much that their system is prone to collapse but that they are impotent; powerlessly watching what remains of their brightest and bravest defect with ease.

-The myth was retold from a different angle by Ayn Rand decades later in *Atlas Shrugged* with its own mysterious *sleeper* John Galt.
-In the real world, you have Satoshi.
+The myth was retold from a different angle by Ayn Rand decades later in *Atlas Shrugged* with its own mysterious *sleepers* John Galt and Dagny Taggart.
+I encountered the book in 1994.
+Years later, such was its influence on me that I considered naming my first daughter Dagny.
+In the end a hardcover edition was my  gift to her when she came away from Western with an Engineering degree precisely so that she might understand *arete*.
+Finally in the real world, of course, we have Satoshi.

 ## компрома

 The Russians have a term компрома (*Kompromat*), short for 'compromising material' which *usually* refers to embarrassing information about an individual used to influence their behaviour.
-This idea gets flipped on its head once the money has decisively lost its base case.
+This idea gets flipped on its head once a money has decisively lost its mooring; which amount to regime security.

-On the one hand there are those, call them giants holding on to power tenuously who are willing to do *anything* to anyone to protect their station in society while affecting what they believe to be positive change because everyone is a heroic, loyal and virtuous their own minds.
-The matter at hand for them is loyalty and heroism to what and whom - and how much of their virtue is *compromised* in its expression.
-To them an innocent life or even that of someone who is plausibly not guilty (there is no evidence that he has ever committed one) is a tradeable asset - something to exploit in the name of something they define as a 'greater good' - some vision of utopia that they have conjured up perhaps with a view to get there asap.
+On the one hand there are those, call them giants holding tenuously to power and willing to do *anything* to anyone to protect their station in society while affecting what they believe to be positive change.
+They are heroic, loyal and virtuous in their minds - as I should hope we all are.

+The matter at hand however is heroic, loyal and virtuous to what cause?
+There are some who like the hobbits of Tolkien's Middle Earth perhaps, who want to be left to quietly live untroubled by the cares of the great world.
+Others, like the Aragorn (a nomadic eternal sleeper) who roams to assess the 'challenge' in his way away from the fray like Galt or Satoshi.
+He represents a chronicle as good in its way as an Oracle.
+A student of eternity, he has the knowledge of paths - those of least resistance and those of the most.

+One challenge comes from his decadent libertine patriarchy a *Decay Ex Anima*; The arrogant, complacently corrupt Denethor II and decrepit Théoden who resist reform until it is almost too late.
+Flora and fauna perish and morale declines.
+The other from authoritarian and coercive challenging patriarchy of Sauron and his ally Saruman assert an I*mperium Ex Machina*.
+Theirs is a fierce puritanical vision shorn not just of sensuality but all empathy for either anima or its jealous cousin animus.
+Their machinations will whatever manpower is required, mass produced on dark production lines.
+This is an almost incoherent vision for us but it is one which Sauron intends for me whose decadence and appetite for opulence threatens to ripple across earth; and as well Saruman who now sets store on his own preservation.

+Aragorn's peers Boromir and Faramir at Gondor have virtue, loyalty and heroism in spades but lack the ranger's broad scope.
+It is all periphery all the time.
+He already know what the core has become - dependent.
+Whereas Legolas of the long lived Elfin is a stalwart ally from a tribe with broad insight.
+The hobbits and their dwarf cousin are good humoured connoisseurs of merriment and persistence journeymen.
+The three who dwell in forests, mountains or tidy homes set into hillsides add anima to Boromir's strength, steel and aesthetic authority which he finally and reluctantly relinquishes to his brother, captain and king,

+ save Aragorn who is above the fray until the opportunity and need to force a decisive fork appears.
+There will always be an Aragorn *is our hope*.
+He represent the eternal faith rather than a literal truth.
+What sets the Fellowship apart is their sense of mortality.
+They will die - that much they know to be true.
+However long or short, it may as well be a journey worth taking.
+This sort of thing is spoken and written so often as to have become trite and worthless.
+It almost isn't worth saying it anymore.
+It can only be understood viscerally through a life lived and survived close to the very edge for it to be absorbed  ring true in action.

+The uncompromising quality that sets Aragorn apart is vision borne of observation and the quiet introspection.
+When the time came the Fellowship emerged as coalition of the willing and bootstrapped; those with sufficient courage and intelligence to *refine* and reset their loyalty as they gained data.
+Those with enough patience, humility and skill to challenge and bolster Aragorn's *primus inter pares* leadership as he himself does them to lead a quest against barbarism to end it for all time in the fires of not man but of *Creation* itself.
+It is the quiet corruption of the ring that is a barbarous relic - an shiny ornament for the Raven and ravenous.
+However it is the shards of Narsil made with hard forged alloy and capital well-used handled poorly by a cavalier Boromir which still cuts.
+It is *true* legacy technology.
+Still functional even autonomously in the poor hand to impart a lesson.

+This is *arete* - each in their station leading in their way and their argument becomes an irresistible rallying point and leads to the fall of the machina animus - and its veritable production line of monsters.
+For all of Aragorn's vision the one thing he *knew* to resist was the poisoned chalice of that barbarous ring.
+He preferred the functional - the shards of Narsil cast by men of a plainer

+**Here - FIX.**

+Over time slight compromises are made as ornamental features become an implicit blemish as the functional is neglected as a *compromise*

-It is difficult to go any length of time wherein even slight compromises are made over time by those who lead systemically important regime institutions without these accumulating to the point a overhaul is required.
+ over time by those who lead systemically important regime institutions without these accumulating to the point a overhaul is required.
 2008 was turning point.
-Those who hold a  firm line on ethical behaviour began to push back at operating within an incumbent system with its penchant for episodic scapegoats and begin preparing a parallel environment and a transition to the virtual machine - something I call *Deus en Machina* and *Virtualis*.
+Those who hold a  firm line on ethical behaviour began to push back at operating within an incumbent system with its penchant for episodic scapegoats and begin preparing a parallel environment and a transition to the virtual machine - Deus en Machina and *Virtualis*.